Content as a Service: Your Guide to the What, Why, and How

 There are many reasons why you’d want to go through the hurdles of either upgrading your current CMS into one that is based on serving content as a service or installing one where there was nothing before.

-In either case, you’re most likely dealing with one (probably more) of these situations:
+You’re most likely dealing with one (probably more) of these situations:

 - You don’t have a common content format, something you can easily distribute and use.